hybridgroup/cylon-site/source/blog/2015-02-05-using-socketio-with-cylon.html.markdown

 ## Follow us on Twitter

-For more updates, be sure to follow us on Twitter at [@CylonJS].
+We have now made it easy to implement new interfaces, just by adding new API plugins.
+Be sure to follow us on Twitter at [@CylonJS] to receive updates as we implement new ways to communicate with Cylon.js.

 [@CylonJS]: https://twitter.com/CylonJS
 [cylon-api-socketio]: https://github.com/hybridgroup/cylon-api-socketio